 At St Bridget’s we prioritise reading to allow all pupils to access our curriculum.
 As a result, we approach the teaching of reading from all angles, so as to miss no opportunity to spark a child’s interest.
 Our rigorous and sequential approach to our reading curriculum develops pupils’ fluency, confidence and enjoyment in reading.
 Throughout St Bridget’s, the pupils’ reading attainment is assessed and gaps are addressed quickly and effectively for all pupils.
 This allows all pupils to make progress.

 We ensure there is a clear focus on ensuring that all children acquire a wide vocabulary, communicate effectively and, in Reception and KS1, secure a knowledge of phonics.
+Children who require additional phonic support will continue to receive this teaching in KS2 (Specialist Literacy Support).
 This gives our pupils the foundations for future learning, especially in preparation for them to become confident and fluent readers.

 Read Write Inc. Phonics